 The little police station was originally installed as a replacement for a police box that had once stood nearby.
 Although no one knows the exact dates for which it was in use, it was definitely in use during the 1930s.
 And the police officer stationed here probably had a direct line to Scotland Yard.
 Furthermore, the ‘decorative’ light at the top had the ability to flash- just like a real police siren.

-Visiting and other curios information
+How to visit the smallest station and other curios information

 Sounds cramped, you say?
 Well, with little more space than a closet (and little room to get claustrophobic), London’s smallest police station (or rather, most unusual Police Box in the city) has been transformed into just that: a rather convenient space for cleaning supplies!
 Although you can’t visit the interior of the Police Box, it’s possible to peek in the windows and get a quick glance!